Sarth-dev/aiplatform/README.md

 ## Assets

-- Figma/XD mockup screenshot: `/public/mockup.png`
 - Sample chat JSON: Downloadable from chat area.

 --
 ## Notes

-- All requirements met as per the assessment brief.
 - Please contact me if you have questions or need clarifications.

 ---